CiscoDevNet/Cisco_Support_API_Postman/README.md

 The Software Suggestion API service provides access to Cisco suggested software based on stability, longevity, adoption rate and other factors for a growing list of Cisco products.
 Customers and partners can access Cisco suggested and other available software based on their product, feature upgrade needs and hardware configuration.
 For more information visit [Software Research tool])https://pubhub.devnetcloud.com/media/support-apis/docs/http://software.cisco.com/selection/research.html).
 Protocols: REST
 Data Format: JSON##

+### How to import a collection into Postman

+- Download the Postman applciation for your OS [Postman Downloads](https://www.postman.com/downloads/)
+- To open the Postman application
+- Click on the file tab and then click import
+- Choose the folder method you want to import an item
+- Choose the item `Cisco_Support_API_Postman` to import and press open.
+Postman will automatically import the item

 ## How to use